losttype/blog.losttype.com/src/2017-01-09-lost-type-visits-salt-lake-city.md

 [Danelle Cheney](http://www.danellecheney.com/), one of Lost Type’s most regular contributors, is hosting some of the Lost Type team in her home city of Salt Lake City, Utah!

-She’s organised a variety of type and lettering events along with the Lost Type, the [Salt Lake Lettering Club](https://www.instagram.com/saltlakeletteringclub/) (which she also organises), Carolyne Chronister, and the SLCC Art Committee:
+She’s organised a variety of type and lettering events along with Lost Type, the [Salt Lake Lettering Club](https://www.instagram.com/saltlakeletteringclub/) (which she also organises), Carolyne Chronister, and the SLCC Art Committee:

 - [Lost Type Lecture](https://www.eventbrite.com/e/the-lost-type-co-op-lecture-tickets-30839521840)
 - [Lost Type Exhibition Opening](https://www.eventbrite.com/e/the-lost-type-co-op-exhibition-opening-lettering-club-tickets-30947848849)